DashleenBhandari-MSFT-zz/cxp-playbook/cxpplaybook/playbook/Welcome/Welcome_to_CXP.md

 # Welcome to CXP

-**The FTA team is part of the Azure Customer Experience Engineering (CXP) team, which in turn is part of the Azure Engineering organization.**
+**The community team is part of the Azure Customer Experience Engineering (CXP) team, which in turn is part of the Azure Engineering organization.**

 ## Azure Customer Experience Engineering (CXP) Mission and Purpose